5orenso/node-simple-boilerplate/README.md

 A Javascript code coverage tool written in JS.

 __Travis__
 Travis CI is a hosted continuous integration service.
 It is integrated with GitHub and offers first class support for many languages.

 __Coveralls.io__
 Coveralls is a web service to help you track your code coverage over time, and ensure that all your new code is fully covered.

+__Retire__
+Scanner detecting the use of JavaScript libraries with known vulnerabilities.

 ### Howto to get started
 ```bash